 Witness Hong Kong With New Eyes

 There is a long list of things to do and places to visit in Hong Kong.
 The lineup spans from Hong Kong Island, the Kowloon Peninsula, the New Territories, alongside the other outlying islands including Lantau Island.
-Assuming that you prefer quality time with nature before hitting the Hong Kong metropolis, let’s start our 3-day trip at Lantau Island.
+Assuming that you prefer quality time with nature before hitting the Hong Kong metropolis, let’s start our 3-day Hong Kong itinerary at Lantau Island.

 Day 1: Exploring the Island of Lantau

 Say you’ll be coming from Hong Kong Island, you can easily get to Lantau Island by taking the Mass Transit Railway (MTR) to Tung Chung.
 From Tung Chung, there are two options for you to reach Lantau.
 You either take a bus or ride the Ngong Ping Cable Car.

 The fastest way would be through the cable car, not to mention you experience a great view from up high.
 Also, try to get to Tung Chung as early as you can to avoid the long queues.
 The line for both the bus and cable car builds up especially on holidays.

 Our first stop will be Ngong Ping, situated in the western part highlands of Lantau Island.
 Ngong Ping has become an amalgam of modernity with nature as the ultimate backdrop.
 Apart from the established line up of man-made attractions, Ngong Ping is where you will also find the two must-visit sites, Tian Tan Buddha and Po Lin Monastery.